jlink/property-based-testing-in-kotlin/docs/README.md

 ## A Short Intro to PBT

 You all know example-based tests, at least I hope you do.
-This is prototypical example test using [JUnit Jupiter](https://junit.org/junit5/docs/current/user-guide/):
+This is a typical example test using [JUnit Jupiter](https://junit.org/junit5/docs/current/user-guide/):

 ```kotlin
 @Test